FreddyVRetro/ISA-PicoMEM/drivers/README.md

 The IRQ Can be changed in the BIOS Menu (Default is IRQ 3)

+## PM2000.COM

+Same driver as NE2000 for the PicoMEM : IRQ and Port are Auto detected.
+Does not start if the PicoMEM is not detected

 ## PMMOUSE.COM

 PicoMEM Mouse driver is a modified CTMouse driver.